 Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who beneficially own more than ten percent of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of equity securities of the Company.
-To the Company's knowledge, based solely on a review of the copies of such filings on file with the SEC and written representations from the Company's directors and executive officers, we believe that during 2022, all transactions were reported on a timely basis except for: (i) one Form 4 by James Oliviero reporting eight transactions; (ii) one Form 4 by James Oliviero reporting one transaction; (iv) one Form 4 by Barry Salzman reporting one transaction; (v) one Form 4 by Lindsay Rosenwald reporting one transaction; (vi) one Form 4 by Neil Herskowitz reporting one transaction; (vii) one Form 4 by Scott Boilen reporting one transaction; and (viii) one Form 4 by Christian Béchon reporting one transaction.
+To the Company's knowledge, based solely on a review of the copies of such filings on file with the SEC and written representations from the Company's directors and executive officers, we believe that during 2023, all transactions were reported on a timely basis except for: (i) one Form 4 by Garrett Gray reporting two transactions; (ii) one Form 4 by James Oliviero reporting one transaction.